 Atienna shook her head.
 “It’s nothing.”

-On a quiet night during the time period when Atienna would usually be visited by Werner, she suddenly felt him slip away into a void.
+On a quiet night during the period when Atienna would usually be visited by Werner, she suddenly felt him slip away into a void.
 She shot up from her bedding in front of the campfire in alarm and barely managed to contain a shout of alarm as pain whipped through her limbs and pounded at her skull.
 The world spun but she managed to control her breathing until the pain gradually dulled.

 He was hurt, she realized.
 Badly.
 So much so that she could barely feel him.
 This was different from the time both he and Olive ‘disappeared’ when Olive overrode him.
 She couldn’t feel the two then, but she could feel Werner now—rather, she could feel the void of darkness that engulfed him.
 The emptiness.
 How terrifying.